-In emergency circumstances, upon 90% vote of any meeting of the committee.
+In emergency circumstances, upon 80% vote of any meeting of the committee.

-Time of Submission: Amendments shall be submitted at least thirty (30) days prior to the meeting at which they are to be considered, so as to allow proper review and submittal to the members of the Committee.
+Time of Submission: Amendments shall be submitted at least forty (40) days prior to the meeting at which they are to be considered, so as to allow proper review and submittal to the members of the Committee at least thirty (30) days prior to the meeting.

 Form of Submission: The proposed amendments shall be in such form as to show the entire section, subsection, or paragraph, as the case may be, as it will read if adopted, with all proposed additional language underlined, and all proposed deleted language in double parentheses.
 Alternatively amendments can be submitted using Track Changes in a word-processing program, such that the original and proposed changes are clear.